 - Packed lunch

 - Self-catering kitchen

 Parking: There is paid parking at the hostel.
 There are also many short and long-stay public car parks available in Berwick-upon-Tweed.
-Contact us for details.

-Pets: Pets are not permitted at YHA Berwick.
+Dogs: Pets are not permitted at YHA Berwick.
 Assistance dogs are welcome - please notify us at the time of booking.

 (PDF download - 105.33 KB)